-Learn my best tips for collecting stocking stuffers for kids and fill your kids’ stockings with fun, unique and budget friendly items.
-There are over 100 kids stocking fillers on this list – small gifts and treasures that will be just as memorable and meaningful as the big stuff.
+Learn my best tips for collecting great stocking stuffers for kids and fill your kids’ stockings with fun, unique and budget friendly items.
+There are over 100 kids stocking stuffers on this list – small gifts and treasures that will be just as memorable and meaningful as the big stuff.

-Are you tired of spending money on junk just to fill up your kids’ stocking?
-I have become an expert stocking filler over the last 20 years and I’m here to share my greatest tips, tricks and go-to gifts!
+Are you tired of spending money on kids stocking stuffers just to fill up your kids’ sock with junk?
+I have become an expert stocking stuffer over the last 20 years and I’m here to share my greatest tips, tricks and go-to gifts!

 Finding the perfect stocking stuffers for kids can be challenging.
 I mean let’s face it – some people don’t fill stockings because it’s hard to come up with a bunch more ideas and money for little gifts when the big ones are already under the tree.

 And then there’s the issue with making everything fit in that little furry sock.

 A Christmas stocking is an empty sock that’s hung on your fireplace mantel, wall or door that is left out in anticipation of Santa’s arrival.
 When Santa Claus arrives on Christmas Eve, he fills it with small toys, candy, fruits, coins, or other small gifts.